jlizier/jidt/trunk/readme-template.txt

 This Apache 2 software is now included as a derivative work in this GPLv3 licensed JIDT project, as per: http://www.apache.org/licenses/GPL-compatibility.html
 Notices and license for this software are found in the notices/commons-math directory.

-The project also contains adapted code from the JAMA project -- http://math.nist.gov/javanumerics/jama/ Notices and license for this software are found in the notices/JAMA directory.
+The project includes adapted code from the JAMA project -- http://math.nist.gov/javanumerics/jama/ Notices and license for this software are found in the notices/JAMA directory.

+The project includes adapted code from the octave-java package of the Octave-Forge project -- http://octave.sourceforge.net/java/
+Notices for this software are found in the notices/JAMA directory.

 =============